Voices from the siege of Mariupol

 The Chamin family drove the 140 miles out of Mariupol to safety in a car half destroyed in an explosion.

-In the second week of Russia’s siege, they’d started to go more and more to the basement where they sheltered with 14 neighbors, four cats and a dog.
+In the second week of Russia’s siege, they had started to go more and more to the basement where they sheltered with 14 neighbors, four cats and a dog.
 But in the last week they barely left.

-“We’d quickly go up to the bathroom and that’s it” said Oleksander, 34.
-“Thank God we had food and water, we were prepared.”
+“We’d quickly go up to the bathroom, and that’s it” said Oleksander, 34.
+“Thank God we had food and water; we were prepared.”

 By March 10, bombing was at their doorstep.
 “We felt the building shaking, like it was right by the house,” he said.
 “Then a bomb hit basically in the yard.”